seccubus/seccubus/_posts/14-12-28-Nessus-6-compatibility-release.md

 ======================================
 * Nessus 6 compatibility release.
 Tennable decided to change the Nessus API between versions 5 and 6, therefore the Nessus plugin did not work correctly with version 6 anymore.
-Alexander Smirnoff was kind enough to provide a new Nessus6 scanner plugin that supports the new Nessus API.
+Alexey Smirnoff was kind enough to provide a new Nessus6 scanner plugin that supports the new Nessus API.
 * Added asset management and the ability to execute custom SQL to Seccubus
 * Added indexes to findings (host,port,plugin) to speed up large DB queries